Land-Sea-Act

 Blue Growth challenges

-Integrated planning in marine areas and on land is often not coherent.
-This coherence is a key challenge and at the same time – precondition for Blue Growth.
-Another challenge is to recognize the relationships and inter-dependencies between marine ecosystems, landscapes, social and cultural values and economic sectors by taking into account interactions between land and sea.
+Coastal municipalities could be affected by new developments in the Baltic Sea, but their interests were not always considered in maritime spatial plans.
+New uses such as marine aquaculture or wind energy generation could conflict with traditional sea activities like fishing, tourism and leisure.
+Furthermore, integrated planning in marine areas and on land was often not coherent.
+This coherence was a key challenge and at the same time – a precondition for Blue Growth.
+Another challenge was to recognise the relationships and inter-dependencies between marine ecosystems, landscapes, social and cultural values and economic sectors by considering interactions between land and sea.

 Working together to improve coastal management

-The project guides national, regional and local authorities, as well as stakeholders of various sectors to improve transnational cooperation and facilitate knowledge exchange to foster Blue Growth; to raise awareness, knowledge and skills to enhance Blue Growth initiatives and integrated development in coastal areas; and to balance the development of new sea uses with coastal community interests by improving coastal governance.
-In demonstration cases the project partners and involved stakeholders closely collaborate to explore and recommend new flexible governance practices for coastal management.
-The project activities lead to additional knowledge and improved skills to solve common land-sea interaction challenges.
+To achieve a change, national, regional and local authorities, as well as stakeholders of various sectors needed to strengthen cooperation across borders and exchange knowledge to foster Blue Growth.
+There was also a need to raise awareness, knowledge and skills to enhance Blue Growth initiatives and integrated development in coastal areas as well as to balance the development of new sea uses with coastal community interests by improving coastal governance.
+New flexible governance practices for coastal management were much required to solve common land-sea interaction challenges.

 Budgets